samomidi/Predicting-Oxygen-intake---R-and-SAS-bootstrapping-/README.md

 ![R Benchmarking](/Plots/Plot2.png)
 ![R Benchmarking](/Plots/Plot3.png)
 =======
 The following plots show the time taken against the log of the number of resamples for each of the R bootstrapping functions.
-It is clear that in all cases the optimized function is much faster, but also that, at a high enough number of resamples, parallelization can further increase the function's efficiency:
+It is clear that for nBoot values less than 1e5 the unclustered function is much faster than the parallel one, but also that, at a high enough number of resamples, parallelization can further increase the function's efficiency:
 ![R Benchmarking](/Plots/Plot1A.png)
 ![R Benchmarking](/Plots/Plot2A.png)